jgbarah/evaluating-foss-projects/community.md

 A more complete view has into account other sources of information, such as bugs fixed in certain parts of the code, participation in design and decission making, etc.

+In any of those cases, some simple metrics that can be defined to get a number representing the bus factor are:

+* Minumum number of developers who have a certain fraction of the knowledge.
+For example, minumum number of developers authoring 50% of the current version of the software.
+* Maximum fraction of the knowledge that have a certain number of developers.
+For example, maximum fraction of source code authored by 10% of the developers.

+Even when these metrices are very simple, they capture a part of the "bus factor" idea.
+More complex metrics, having into account the complete distribution of knowledge (or source code authorship) across developers, are possible.
+Factoring these metrics by the time of activity in the project is also interesting (assuming that the longer the experience in the project, the larger the knowledge).

 ### Apache Pony Factor

+The pony factor was proposed by members of the Apache Software Foundation.
+The first detailed explanation about it was by Daniel Gruno.
+It is a number that shows the diversity of a project in terms of the diversity of labor among its developers.
+From this point of view it is a concrete implementation of the bus factor.

+The pony factor is defined as "the lowest number of developers whose total contribution constitutes the majority of the code base".
+A derived metric is the augmented pony factor, which takes into account if a developer who contributed to the code base is still active or not.
+In this case, contributions by inactive developers are ignored.

+The "contribution" considered for calculating the pony factor is the number of commits.
+Therefore, we can rephrase the definition of the augmented pony factor as:

+>"The augmented pony factor of a project is the lowest number of active developers whose total commit count is at least 50% of the total number of commits to the project".

+This single number tries to capture how many active developers have "half of the knowledge on the project".
+The larger this number, the more diverse it is, and the more people should be affected by the bus factor for the project to experience trouble.